 Sexual and gender-based violence is considered a war crime if it is widespread and systematically executed.
 Hence, it is also a reason for the R2P principle to take effect, where other member states take action in order to ensure the protection of the people.
-According to the Office of the High Commissioner, sexual and genderbased violence against the Rohingya has been prevalent before the current crisis and has likely been underreported for decades.17 When the Office of the High Commissioner in January 2017 conducted interviews with Rohingya refugees in Bangladesh, more than 50 percent of the women stated that they had experienced rape or other forms of sexual violence.
+According to the Office of the High Commissioner, sexual and genderbased violence against the Rohingya has been prevalent before the current crisis and has likely been underreported for decades.21 When the Office of the High Commissioner in January 2017 conducted interviews with Rohingya refugees in Bangladesh, more than 50 percent of the women stated that they had experienced rape or other forms of sexual violence.
+Similar findings were reported by the Special Representative for Sexual Violence in Conflict in December 2017.
 Moreover, the majority of rape victims stated that they had been raped by more than one perpetrator.
-The perpetrators were described as soldiers.
-18 The conclusions were confirmed by the findings of the Office of the High Commissioner in subsequent interviews with refugees during September 2017.
-19
+The perpetrators were described as soldiers.22 The conclusions were confirmed by the findings of the Office of the High Commissioner in subsequent interviews with refugees during September 2017.
+23